OPEN-NEXT/wp2.2_dev/README.md

 ### `osdash` dashboard module

-The `osmine` data-mining module must be run at least once – with `data/mined_data.zip` in place – so that there is data for the `osdash` dashboard to visualise. `osdash` will not run without the data file.
+On your server, the `osmine` data-mining module must be run at least once – with `data/mined_data.zip` in place – so that there is data for the `osdash` dashboard to visualise. `osdash` will not run without the data file.

 Alternatively, if you want to only test `osdash` without running `osmine` first, there is already an example [`data/mined_data.zip`](./data/mined_data.zip) in this repository with data mined from the example list [`input/OSH-repos.csv`](./input/OSH-repos.csv).

-The following steps will start a local test instance of the dashboard:
+On your server, the following steps will start a local test instance of the dashboard:

-1. Run the following command to start the dashboard:
+1. Run the following command in a terminal to start the dashboard:

     ```sh
     python osdash